jonniebigodes/freecodecampdynamicwebapps/readme.md

 This repository contains the implementation of the Dynamic webapps challenges for freecodecamp.
 The challenges are the following
-  - Build a Voting App
+  - [Build a Voting App]
   - [Build a Nightlife coordination app]
   - [Chart the Stock Market]
   - [Manage a Book Trading Club]
   - Build a Pinrest Clone

 # Methodology used
-Instead of creating a single repo for each challenge and as i'm familiar with github i condensed the api challenges in one package/repo.
+Instead of creating a single repo for each challenge and as i'm familiar with github i condensed the dynamic  challenges in one package/repo.
-As it's not in direct contradiction of the rules and/or objective.
+As it's not in direct contradiction of the rules and/or objectives.
-In terms of development methodology i used the following:
+In terms of development methodology i used the following folder structure:
   - /controllers/
     - This folder contains the controllers for all the challenges
   - /src/